Meneer-de-Bruin/WCT-API/apis/api-target_GET.rst

 If any error is raised no output is returned.

 === ==========================================================================
-400 Bad request, if non-existing targetID is given.
+400 Bad request, non-existing target-id has been given.
-403 Not authorized, with given token.
+403 Not authorized, user is no longer logged in.
-405 Method not allowed, if anything other then GET, POST, PUT, DELETE is used.
+405 Method not allowed, only GET, POST, PUT, DELETE are allowed.
 === ==========================================================================